-There is a tremendous amount of weapons in Apex Legends, making it one of the most difficult to find the weapon that is the absolute best.
+There are a tremendous amount of weapons in Apex Legends, making it one of the most difficult to find the weapon that is the absolute best.
 Would you prefer to use a sniper?
 Or maybe an assault rifle?
 Because there are so many choices and combinations of weapons, narrowing down what will work best for your play style can prove to be tricky.

 To narrow down the scope of weapons, we have cataloged and categorized every weapon in the game.
 This way, you’ll be able to tell which weapon works best for you and what weapon would work best for different situations.